byteflowjs/rcpack/README.md

 };
 ```

 To achieve `format on-save` in VSCode.
+Make sure you have the VSCode extensions *ESLint* and *Prettier* installed.
-In root directory, create a folder `.vscode`.
+In root directory, create a `.vscode` folder.
 Inside, create a file `settings.json`.
 Write:
 ```js
 {
   "editor.defaultFormatter": "esbenp.prettier-vscode",